adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 service.
 Once that is done, return to the the B2C tenant.

 !!! warn
-    Azure AD B2C is currently in PREVIEW.
-As a result, the process for creating a B2C tenant may change over time.
-If you find these instructions don't work, consult the official documentation on [docs.microsoft.com][docs].
+    The process for creating a B2C tenant may change over time.
+If you find these instructions don't work, consult the official documentation on [docs.microsoft.com].

 The next job is to create an application registration within the B2C tenant: